storj-archived/heroku-addon/docs/heroku_documentation.md

 -----> Adding Storj to sharp-mountain-4005... done, v18 (free)
 ```

-Once Storj has been added a `ADDON-CONFIG-NAME` setting will be available in the app configuration and will contain the `STORJ_EMAIL` and `STORJ_PASSWORD` settings.
+Once Storj has been added, two config vars will be available in the app configuration, containing the `STORJ_EMAIL` and `STORJ_PASSWORD` settings.
 This can be confirmed using the `heroku config` command.

 ```term
 $ heroku config | grep STORJ